 Once well-heated add the carnauba wax and beeswax.

 Continue to heat in the pot, watching and stirring often, until both waxes are completely melted and combined.
 Remove the mason jar from the heat and swirl around for about a minute (holding the upper portion of the jar that was not in contact with heat or hot water).
 Why??
-Well, swirling is extremely important to help (a) keep everything combined and blended and (b) help speed cooling without the solution setting in the jar.
+Well, swirling is extremely important to help (a) keep everything combined and blended and (b) help speed up the cooling process without it setting in the jar.

 Once it has cooled some but not yet set (I know I am close when I can hold the bottom of the mason jar and the temperature feels like a mug of hot tea), add in essential oils and swirl again several times to combine.
 Pour mixture immediately into your storage container and allow to set at room temperature.